PeterBlackman1/configure-ad/README.md

 <p>

 Created my resourse group, virtual network and subnet.
-I set the Domain Controller VM to Windows Server 2021 and named it DC-1
+I set the Domain Controller VM to Windows 10 and named it DC-1.

 <p>